 The mare will usually become less accepting of work sometime in their seventh month of pregnancy.
 They will usually start to become uncomfortable during this period and may refuse to do anything strenuous.
 The saddle and other tackle may not fit correctly.
 The mare may also have less coordination and balance, which can make her compete worse in competitions and riding.

-Frequent walks may help the expectant horse better than rides.
+Frequent walks may help the expectant horse better than rides will.
 We recommend decreasing their walks significantly in the third trimester.
 However, you should still provide plenty of exercise to ensure that the pregnancy continues smoothly.

 When Can I Ride My Horse After Birth?